i755369/dummyRepo/README.md

 4. Click **Add**.
 5. Repeat steps 2-4 to create **Cost Center 2**.

+> [!NOTE]
-**Note**: Use your Buyer administrator user as the owner for your new cost centers.
+> Use your Buyer administrator user as the owner for your new cost centers.
 After you add additional users, you can change the cost center owner.
 Any currency enabled for your Buyer company can be associated to a cost center.

 If you wish, you can add additional cost centers.